dustywhite7/Econ8310/SlidesCode/7 - Intro to Neural Networks.md

 # Before we go...

-Training neural networks is time and computational resource intensive
+Training neural networks is time and resource intensive

 According to [these redditors](https://www.reddit.com/r/GPT3/comments/p1xf10/how_many_days_did_it_take_to_train_gpt3_is/), it would take 355 years to train GPT-3 on a single NVIDIA Tesla V100 GPU